pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

       So these modular components can be integrated easily into other... front-end html web pages.

-   Wish List:

-      test both of the Pagination and Content Filtering methods more throughly to verify these work with many other html pages, layouts and elements

-      modify the Pagination and Content Filtering methods.. to be deployed as part of a backend solution

-      someday make this into an NPM package

 # To use the Pagination method

       STEP 1: add the following lines to YOURapp.js